meric/l2l/README.markdown

 * `./l2l sample01.lsp` to compile `sample01.lsp` and output Lua to stdout.
 * `./l2l sample01.lsp | lua` to compile and run `sample01.lsp` immediately.
+* `./l2l sample02.lsp sample03.lsp` to compile two lisp files where one
+    requires the other.

 * Change prompt string by setting the `_P` global variable.

         >->o (set _P ">> ")